Each oligonucleotide deserves the right purification method

 RP Cartridge•Gold consists of a reverse phase chromatography based on the difference in hydrophobicity between the full-length product and truncated sequences.
 It yields to 75-80% purity.
 It is the best compromise for most applications and the absence of residues (which may occur with HPLC) makes them suitable for cell culture uses.

-HPLC provides a degree of purity up to 85%.
+HPLC provides a degree of purity of at least 85%.
 Reverse Phase (RP) is based on the hydrophobic interaction of the full-length oligonucleotides with alkyl chains bonded on the matrix.
 Ion exchange (IEX) is based on the preference of the anion-exchange resins (positively charged) for the full-length oligonucleotides.

 In vivo oligonucleotides are the smart choice for antisense oligonucleotides or siRNA testing at a research level before entering into preclinical studies.
 The production process of in vivo oligonucleotides includes the following steps: IEX-HPLC purification, desalting, filtration and lyophilization.